-The Austin Food & Wine Festival returns to Auditorium Shores this weekend, in a new fall edition that organizers expect to be a permanent move.
-With the weather predicted to hover around 70 degrees and with a year-and-a-half gap since the festival’s last edition, the crowd should be ebullient.
+The Austin Food & Wine Festival returns to Auditorium Shores next weekend, full of food, wine, drinks, and fun.
 As with production company C3’s other big event Austin City Limits Music Festival, those looking to attend Austin’s largest annual food festival have the best success if they arrive with a game plan.

-After operating for a decade, the massive food event seems to have found its ultimate formula after a decade, according to organizers.
+After operating for over a decade, the massive food event seems to have found its ultimate formula.
 Daytime events are filled with bites from noted Texas chefs and cooking/wine demonstrations from both locals and traveling celeb chefs.
-The evening VIP events feature Tim Love’s grilling seminar (Friday) and an array of statewide and national chefs (Saturday’s now perennial “Rock Your Taco” competition).
+The now sole evening VIP event features an array of statewide and national celebrity chefs (Saturday’s now perennial “Rock Your Taco” competition).
+(Since the publishing of this guide, Dallas chef Tim Love’s Wurst Weekend Kickoff event has been canceled for Friday due to potential storms.)

 A few changes to note this year:

-- Both the cooking demonstrations and drink seminars run for a compact 30 minutes this year, allowing for guests to attend them without diverting too much time away from the Chef Showcase.
+- Both the cooking demonstrations and drink seminars run for a compact 30 minutes this year, allowing guests to attend them without diverting too much time away from the main Chef Showcase area.

-- All wine cork will be recycled and additional composting stations have been added to reduce the festival’s footprint.
+- All wine corks will be recycled and additional composting stations have been added to reduce the festival’s footprint.

-- Ticket tiers: This year’s fest offers two ticket options.
-The popular weekender pass ($275) allows full access to both the Saturday and Sunday daytime park events, while the VIP all-in pass ($635) adds evening events on Friday and Saturday night.
-At press time, tickets are sold out, so check official resellers (or ask around on Facebook) to grab a spot.
+- Ticket tiers: This year’s fest offers three ticket options.
+The popular weekender pass ($250 to $270) allows full access to both the Saturday and Sunday daytime park events, while the VIP all-in pass ($625) includes evening events on Friday and Saturday nights.
+At press time, weekender and single-day tickets are sold out (there are waitlists), but the all-in tickets are still available.

-- Hours: The daytime events begin at 11 a.m. on Saturday and Sunday, with a 4 p.m. finish on Saturday and a 3 p.m. close on Sunday.
-Note that DJ Mel’s annual dance party on Sunday usually goes past that stated time, though drinks are no longer served after 3 p.m.
-Evening events start at 7 p.m. and run until roughly 9:30 p.m.
-Also keep in mind that Daylight Savings Time ends on Sunday, which means we turn the clocks back and gain an extra hour in the day.
+- Hours: The main weekend daytime events begin at 1 p.m. and end at 5:30 p.m. finish (this is a later start than previous years).
+Note that DJ Mel’s annual dance party on Sunday often goes past that stated time, though drinks are no longer served after the official closing time.
+Evening events start at 7 p.m. and run until roughly 9 p.m. on Friday, and 9:30 p.m. on Saturday.
+Also keep in mind that Daylight Savings Time ends on Sunday morning, which means we turn the clocks back and gain an extra hour in the day.

 - Drinks classes: On the other hand, the beverage classes do serve wine or spirit samples to go with the discussion.
 Note that most of these seminars fill up early, so arrive at least 20 minutes in advance for a better chance at a seat.